 SCB-102 consists of microbes specifically designed to target the disease and is constructed with SciBac’s proprietary gene transfer technology platform.
 The technology mates microbes into a single hybrid with the best genetic traits of each parent microbe, thereby allowing SciBac to design these hybrids to target specific diseases through multiple modes of action, and at the same time, to bolster the microbiome for fast recovery.

 SCB-102 is under development as an oral therapy and consists of three hybrid microbes.
 The drug kills C. difficile, stops its colonization of the colon, neutralizes its toxins, and prevents spore formation.
 The CARB-X award will advance its development in three stages, with the first providing full genetic characterization and extensive in vitro studies to determine dosing rationale, the second focusing on manufacturing and safety testing, and the third stage supporting a first-in-human clinical trial.

-CARB-X support for the SciBac project is possible thanks to funding from the Wellcome Trust, a global charity based in the UK working to improve health globally, and the US Department of Health and Human Services Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR).
+CARB-X support for the SciBac project is possible thanks to funding from the Wellcome Trust, a global charity based in the UK working to improve health globally, and the US Department of Health and Human Services Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR).

 CARB-X’s expanding portfolio

 New antibiotics, diagnostics and other products are needed urgently to treat bacteria that are increasingly resistant to existing antibiotics.
 According to the World Health Organization, an estimated 700,000 people die each year worldwide from bacterial infections.
 In the United States, an estimated 23,000 people die each year from drug-resistant bacterial infections, according to the CDC.